 |Damage||Monetary loss (unnecessary purchase of fake software), unwanted warning pop-ups, slow computer performance.|

-In general, PUAs tend to be quite similar.
-They are designed to appear legitimate and offer a broad array of "useful" and "beneficial" features.
-Full PC Care 2.0, Smart Sys Care, Inlog Optimizer are a few examples of apps similar to System Cleanup.
-Despite how good their offers sound, users should note that in most cases all their features are nonfunctional.
-The only goal of all undesirable content is to generate profit for its developers; to users it has no genuine value.
-In summary, PUAs cause redirects, deliver intrusive ad campaigns and collect sensitive data.
+All PUAs tend to be quite similar.
+They are designed to seem legitimate and offer a broad array of "useful" and "beneficial" features.
+Full PC Care 2.0, Smart Sys Care, and Inlog Optimizer are some examples of apps similar to System Cleanup.
+Despite how good these offers may sound, in most cases, the features are nonfunctional.
+The only purpose of all unwanted software/files is to generate profit for the developers.
+Regular users receive no real value.
+In summary, PUAs cause redirects, deliver intrusive ad campaigns, and collect sensitive data.

 How did potentially unwanted applications install on my computer?

 As mentioned, System Cleanup has an official download website.
-PUAs also proliferate via download/install setups of other programs.
-By rushing through the download/installation processes (e.g. by ignoring terms, skipping steps and sections, using pre-set options and etc.) - users can unintentionally allow such "bundled" content into the device.
-Intrusive advertisements can also download and install PUAs without user permission.
-Once clicked, they can execute scripts, designed to make such rogue downloads/installs.
+PUAs also spread via download/install set-ups of other programs.
+By rushing through the download/installation processes (e.g. ignoring terms, skipping steps and sections, using pre-set options, etc..), many users unintentionally allow "bundled" content into their devices.
+Intrusive advertisements can also download and install PUAs without users' permission.
+Once clicked, they can execute scripts to perform these rogue downloads/installs.

-Desired content should always be researched in order to verify its legitimacy, before downloading/installing it.
+Your content should be researched to verify its legitimacy, before downloading/installing.
 Only official and verified download sources should be used.
-Peer-to-Peer sharing networks (e.g. BitTorrent, eMule, Gnutella, etc.), free file-hosting and unofficial sites, third party downloaders and similar sources are deemed to be untrustworthy; therefore are advised against use.
-When downloading/installing, users are recommended to read terms, explore possible options, use "Custom/Advanced" settings and opt-out from downloading/installing additional content.
-Intrusive advertisements typically look ordinary and harmless, however they redirect to various dubious webpages (e.g. pornography, adult-dating, gambling and etc.).
-Should users encounter such ads/redirects, they are strongly urged to inspect the device and remove all suspicious applications and/or browser extensions/plug-ins.
-If your computer is already infected with PUAs, we recommend running a scan with Spyhunter for Windows to automatically eliminate them.
+Peer-to-Peer sharing networks (e.g. BitTorrent, eMule, Gnutella, etc.), free file-hosting and unofficial sites, third party downloaders and similar sources are untrustworthy and should not be used.
+When downloading/installing, read the terms, explore possible options, use "Custom/Advanced" settings, and opt-out of downloading/installing additional content.
+Intrusive advertisements typically seem normal and harmless, however, they can redirect to dubious web pages (e.g. pornography, adult-dating, gambling, etc.).
+If you encounter these ads/redirects, check the device and remove all suspicious applications and/or browser extensions/plug-ins.
+If your computer is already infected with PUAs, we recommend running a scan with Malwarebytes for Windows to automatically eliminate them.

 Appearance of System Cleanup application (GIF):